-ATR Team s discipline and required expertise.
-Expertise Required Members/Disciplines ATR Lead The ATR lead should be a senior professional preferably with experience in preparing Section 206 decision documents and conducting ATR.
+Table 1.
+ATR Team members discipline and required expertise.
+ATR Team Expertise Required Members/Disciplines ATR Lead The ATR lead should be a senior professional preferably with experience in preparing Section 206 decision documents and conducting ATR.
 The lead should also have the necessary skills and experience to lead a virtual team through the ATR process.
 Typically, the ATR lead will also serve as a reviewer for a specific discipline (such as planning, economics, environmental resources, etc).
 The ATR Lead MUST be from outside the home District.
-Planning The Planning reviewer should be a senior water resources planner with 5 experience in ecosystem restoration studies.
+Planning The Planning reviewer should be a senior water resources planner with experience in ecosystem restoration studies.
 Economics The Economics Team member should have extensive experience with calculating Cost Effectiveness (CE) and conducting an Incremental Cost Analysis (ICA) for restoration projects.
 Environmental Resources The team member should have extensive knowledge of the integration of environmental evaluation and compliance requirements, pursuant to national environmental statutes (NEPA), applicable executive orders and other Federal planning requirements, into the planning of Civil Works comprehensive plans and implementation projects.
 The team member should also have a thorough understanding of riverine restoration projects and any environmental software used for this project.
-Hydraulic Engineering Team member will have a thorough understanding of open channel dynamics in relation to ecosystem restoration projects, application of detention/retention basins and computer modeling techniques that will be used such as Hydrologic Engineering Center - River Analysis System (HEC-RAS).
-Geotechnical Engineering The Geotechnical Engineering reviewer should be a senior civil or geotechnical engineer with experience designing grading plans, bank- protection, excavation or modification, and habitat structures.
-Civil Engineering Team member will be knowledgeable in the art and science of 0 0 ecosystem restoration projects, including the design of channels and detention ponds.
+Hydraulic Engineering Team member will have CERCAP certification and a thorough understanding of open channel dynamics in relation to ecosystem restoration projects, application of detention/retention basins and computer modeling techniques that will be used such as Hydrologic Engineering Center - River Analysis System (HEC-RAS).
+Geotechnical Engineering The Geotechnical Engineering reviewer should be a senior civil or geotechnical engineer with experience designing grading pla protection, excavation or modification, and habitat structures.
+They will have CERCAP certification.
+Civil Engineering Team member will have CERCAP certification and will be knowledgeable in the art and science of ecosystem restoration projects, including the design of channels and detention ponds.
 Should also be a licensed Professional Engineer.
 Cost Engineering Team member should be familiar with the most recent version of Micro-Computer Aided Cost Estimating System II (MCACES II) software and total project cost summary.
 The Cost Reviewer should be either Walla Walla District Cost DX staff or Cost Professional Pre-certified by the Cost DX and is required to coordinate with the Cost DX for further cost engineering review and resulting certification.
+Team member will have CERCAP certification.
 Real Estate Team member(s) should have planning/appraisal/acquisition experience involving ecosystem restoration projects, including, (but not limited to) knowledge of estates to be acquired, induced flooding, zoning/buffer ordinances, and NFS acquisition responsibilities.